Closure of adult education at Seaford Head?

 The working party reports

-July 22, 2008 by Tom Roper
+July 22, 2008

 Last week parents were sent a letter from the working party set up by the governors to look at the future of the sixth form at Seaford Head Community College.
 Unsurprisingly, they announce that the closure is to be permanent.
 What is unusual is their lack of any pretence at debating the arguments for a sixth form.
 The working party’s report is purely procedural, and doesn’t bother to argue the case for the closure.
 I conclude, as will many others, that the consultation was only a device to rubber-stamp a decision already taken.